Pavia, Italy: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you are planning to go to the beautiful Duomo di Pavia, it's worthwhile to wear modest clothing:
+If you intend to see the beautiful Duomo di Pavia, it's suggested to wear modest clothing:

 What to do in Pavia, Italy